tanob/tanob.github.com/_posts/2013-08-16-replacing-colors-with-imagemagick.md

 I've tried to use OSX built-in Quartz filters to change all black pixels to blue, and there's actually one already called "Blue Tone" but it didn't work that well for the document (PDF) that I had to print.
 It couldn't change the black text and just changed other images and drawings to blue.
-I've even tried to mess up with [ColorSync](), which is a built-in tool in OSX that allows you to create your own filters.
+I've even tried to mess up with [ColorSync][], which is a built-in tool in OSX that allows you to create your own filters.

 Tired of that and thinking that it had to be simpler than that, I've remembered of the